-To my surprise, AudioGizmo was downloaded over 300,000 times in its first two years of existence, with nearly 15,000 paying the $5.99 to get rid of the nag screen.
-I’m still extremely surprised by these numbers and I appreciate all the support I received.
+To my surprise, AudioGizmo was downloaded over 300,000 times in its first two years of existence, with nearly 15,000 paying the $5.99 to get rid of the nag screen.2

 In 2011, I joined a consulting company called 3|SHARE focused on the Adobe Marketing Cloud suite of products.
 In a nutshell, Adobe’s platform makes it easy to build, analyze, and personalize online experiences.
 Since then I’ve been fortunate to work with a variety of companies across the US, Australia, Japan, and Europe to build large-scale websites and applications.